Join 1,200+ investors reviewing deals

 CapitalPad for Investors

-We back acquisition entrepreneurs buying established, profitable companies, and only after each deal clears our rigorous filtering process.
+We invest alongside experienced operators acquiring established, historically profitable businesses, and only after each deal clears our underwriting process.

 Build a diversified portfolio of owner-operated businesses, one deal at a time.